BenothSura/BenothSura.github.io/faq.md

 ### But I don't know Iraqi nusah.

 We're all here to learn together!
-You can also check out our recordings on our [music page](./music.html).
+Feel free to hum along or just listen.

 ### I can't read Hebrew.
 What am I going to do?